NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     not apply to GCP or points constrained by a DEM.

 --tri-robust-threshold <double (default: 0.1)>
-    Use this robust threshold to attenuate large differences between initial and optimized triangulation points, after multiplying them by ``--tri-weight`` and dividing by GSD.
+    The robust threshold to attenuate large differences between initial and optimized triangulation points, after multiplying them by ``--tri-weight`` and dividing by GSD.
 This is less than ``--robust-threshold``, as the primary goal is to reduce pixel reprojection errors, even if that results in big differences in the triangulated points.
-It is suggested to not modify this option, and adjust instead ``--tri-weight``.
+It is suggested to not modify this value, and adjust instead ``--tri-weight``.

 --rotation-weight <double (default: 0.0)>
     A higher weight will penalize more camera rotation deviations from the